Skip to Content

 Plate of scallop sushi at a restaurant in Kyoto

-Crab is a more premium item so to keep it at JPY 100, this plate comes with just one piece of kani nigiri instead of two.
+Crab is a more premium item so this plate comes with just one piece of kani nigiri instead of two.
 Unlike imitation crab, this is the real deal.

 We went to the Kura Sushi branch near Kinkaku-ji but there are many outlets in Kyoto.
 You can refer to the Kura Sushi website to find a branch near you.